 Instead, the land claimed the lives of four of the explorers.The Woman Who Survived Two Years Alone in the Arctic | Fiona Zublin | December 9, 2020 | Ozy

 For the second year in a row, China has landed an ambitious robotic explorer on the moon.A Chinese robot is bringing home moon rocks, and US bots will soon follow | Tim Fernholz | December 3, 2020 | Quartz

 That’s not only key to sustaining human life, but the hydrogen and oxygen in water could also be used as rocket fuel, making the moon a potential gas station in space that could help explorers reach farther into the solar system.A dollar can’t buy you a cup of coffee but that’s what NASA intends to pay for some moon rocks | Christian Davenport | December 3, 2020 | Washington Post

 No matter how many G’s the network has, no Martian explorer will ever enjoy a real time call with Earth.

-The first two videos are teasers featuring two favorite cartoon characters for young girls, Dora the Explorer and Tinkerbell.Sleazy Billionaire’s Double Life Featured Beach Parties With Stephen Hawking | M.L.
+The first two videos are teasers featuring two favorite cartoon characters for young girls, Dora the explorer and Tinkerbell.Sleazy Billionaire’s Double Life Featured Beach Parties With Stephen Hawking | M.L.
 Nestel | January 8, 2015 | THE DAILY BEAST

 Actor and explorer Michael Palin, visiting in 2001, described one elderly bookkeeper showing off his priceless wares.

-British Dictionary definitions for explorer (1 of 2)
+British Dictionary definitions for Explorer (1 of 2)

-British Dictionary definitions for explorer (2 of 2)
+British Dictionary definitions for Explorer (2 of 2)